jennatripoli/rowdy-raccoon/README.md

 Visit [rowdyraccoonwpi.wordpress.com](https://rowdyraccoonwpi.wordpress.com/) to download the game and learn more about its development.

-This project was created for IMGD 4000 (Technical Game Development II) at Worcester Polytechnic Institute in Spring 2022.
+Spring 2022 - IMGD 4000 (Technical Game Development II) at Worcester Polytechnic Institute